Neo23x0/yarGen/README.txt

 hackware samples for which I had to write Yara rules.

 === What does Yara BRG do?
-It takes two directories (optionally recursive) and extracts usable strings from both of them.
+The main principle is the creation of yara rules from strings found in malware files while removing all strings that also appear in goodware files.

-One directory contains the hackware/malware samples.
-The other one is a directory of trusted files that gets analyzed as well to minimize the chance to trigger false positives with the newly generated rules.
+Since version 0.6 Yara BRG ships with a goodware strings database that can be used to create your rules wihtout scanning any goodware directories and thus making the process of rule creation much faster.
-It is called "goodware directory" in the help text.
+This way I minimized the chance to trigger false positives with the newly generated rules.

-With 0.5 I introduced a "Super Rule" generation in which he tries to map string appearances over various files in order to combine signatures to more powerful ones that match on different malware types of the same family.
+The rule generation process tries to identify similarities between the files that get analyzed and then combines the strings to so called "super rules".
-The output still may be a bit redudant and it is your task to review the rules anyway.
-The super rules can be identified by "super_rule" meta variable.
+Up to now the super rule generation does not remove the simple rule for the files that have been combined in that single super rule.
+This means that there is some redundancy when super rules are created.
+It is you task to identify and check the super rules and remove the simple rules matching on a single file if the super rule works well for you.

 === Command Line Parameters

-usage: yara-brg.py [-h] -m M -g G [-o output] [-l dir] [-rm] [-rg] [-fs dir]
+usage: yara-brg.py [-h] [-m M] [-g G] [-o output] [-l dir] [-u] -[c] [-rm] [-rg]
-                   [-rc maxstrings] [--nosuper] [--debug]
+				   [-fs dir] [-rc maxstrings] [--debug]

 Yara BRG

-required arguments:
+optional arguments:
   -m M            Path to scan for malware
   -g G            Path to scan for goodware

-optional arguments:
+  -c			  Create a new database with goodware strings -u			  Update the goodware string database
   -h, --help      show this help message and exit
   -o output       Output rule file
   -l size         Minimal string length to consider